Malitha123/awesome-video-self-supervised-learning/README.md

 This repository contains a collection of state-of-the-art self-supervised learning in video approaches for various downstream tasks, such as action recognition, video retrieval, etc. With the exponential growth of video data, there is an increasing need for automatic video analysis methods that can learn from large amounts of unlabeled data.
 Self-supervised learning provides an effective solution to this problem by allowing models to learn from the data itself without explicit supervision.

+## Acknowledgments
+This research was supported by the joint grant P007 from [Mohamed Bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/)  and the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/).
+The authors would like to express their sincere gratitude for this generous support, which made the study possible.

+## Citing

 If you find our work useful.
 Please consider giving a star :star: and a citation.
 ```bibtex
 @article{dave2024unifying,